History of manga: After World War II

 Japanese artists subsequently gave life to their own style during the occupation (1945–1952) and post-occupation years (1952–1972), when a previously militarist and ultranationalist Japan was rebuilding its political and economic infrastructure.
 Although Allied occupation censorship policies specifically prohibited art and writing that glorified war and Japanese militarism, those policies did not prevent the publication of other kinds of material, including manga.
 Furthermore, the 1947 Japanese Constitution (Article 21) prohibited all forms of censorship, which led to the growth of artistic creativity.

 In the forefront of this period are two manga series and characters that influenced much of the future history of manga: Osamu Tezuka's Mighty Atom (Astro Boy in the United States; begun in April 1951) and Machiko Hasegawa's Sazae-san (begun in April 1946).

 Astro Boy was both a superpowered robot and a naive little boy.
 Tezuka never explained why Astro Boy had such a highly developed social conscience, nor what kind of robot programming could make him so deeply affiliative.
 Both qualities seem innate to Astro Boy and represent a Japanese sociality and community-oriented masculinity, differing very much from the Emperor-worship and militaristic obedience enforced during the previous period of Japanese imperialism.
 Astro Boy quickly became (and remains) immensely popular in Japan and elsewhere as an icon and hero of a new world of peace and the renunciation of war, as seen in Article 9 of the newly created Japanese constitution.
 Similar themes occur in Tezuka's New World and Metropolis.

-By contrast, Sazae-san (meaning "Ms. Sazae") was commenced in 1946 by Hasegawa, a young woman artist who made her heroine a stand-in for millions of Japanese citizens, especially women, rendered homeless by the war.
+By contrast, Sazae-san (meaning "Ms. Sazae") was commenced in 1946 by Hasegawa, a young artist who made her heroine a stand-in for millions of Japanese citizens, especially women, rendered homeless by the war.
 Sazae does not face an easy or simple life, but, similar to Astro Boy, she is highly affiliative and is deeply involved with her immediate and extended family.
 She is also a very strong character, in striking contrast to the officially sanctioned Neo-Confucianist principles of feminine meekness and obedience to the "good wife, wise mother" (良妻賢母, ryōsai kenbo) ideal taught by the previous military regime.
 Sazae faces the world with cheerful resilience, what psychologist Hayao Kawai calls a "woman of endurance."
 Sazae-san sold more than 62 million copies over the next half-century.